mtlynch/mtlynch.io/content/posts/tinypilot/index.md

 ## TinyPilot kits

 If you'd like to support further development of this software, consider [donating](https://paypal.me/mtlynchio) or [purchasing a TinyPilot kit](https://tinypilotkvm.com).
-Kits include all the equipment you need to build your own TinyPilot, and it includes a pre-formatted microSD card so you don't need to configure any software.
+Kits include all the equipment you need to build your own TinyPilot.
+It comes with a preformatted microSD card, so you don't need to configure any software.

 {{<img src="tinypilot-order.png" alt="Screenshot of TinyPilot order page" linkUrl="https://tinypilotkvm.com/order" hasBorder="true" caption="Purchasing a [TinyPilot kit](https://tinypilotkvm.com/order) supports future development of TinyPilot and guarantees you access to premium features I may add in the future.">}}

 ## Source code

-All TinyPilot software is open source under the permissive [MIT license](https://opensource.org/licenses/MIT):
+All TinyPilot software is open-source under the permissive [MIT license](https://opensource.org/licenses/MIT):

 * [tinypilot](https://github.com/mtlynch/tinypilot.git): The TinyPilot web interface and backend.
 * [ansible-role-tinypilot](https://github.com/mtlynch/ansible-role-tinypilot): The Ansible role for installing TinyPilot and its dependencies as systemd services.